anywork-dev/microservice-dev/README.md

+Here’s the updated description to reflect the name change to **microservice-dev**:

+---

-# NSM App
+# microservice-dev

-NSM App is a multi-platform application supporting Express.js and Cloudflare Workers.
-The project uses Docker for containerization and `docker-compose` for managing multi-container applications.
+This repository is a template for microservice development, designed to be platform-independent.
+It emphasizes abstraction over implementation, making it adaptable for various environments.

 ## Table of Contents